lstocchi/vscode-automate-release/README.md

 # Hello World Sample

-This is a Hello World example to test how to automate the release process of a vscode example into the marketplace
+This is a "Hello World" example to test how to automate the release process of a vscode example into the marketplace

 ## Demo